 Gegen die Wand (Head-On)

 In Gegen die Wand, Cahit (portrayed by the late great Birol Ünel) is a stand-offish, suicidal man with anger and drug problems.
 When he gets manipulated into marrying Sibel (Sibel Kekilli) so that she can escape her conservative Turkish German family, he isn’t very happy about it.

 She struggles to make their situation work while exploring her new freedom as a young woman in Hamburg, indulging in nightlife and short skirts.
 The film follows their struggles to connect.

 Crossing The Bridge – The Sound of Istanbul

 While Akin has made a number of dramatic and even a few comedic films, he also has made several documentaries.
-This documentary explores Turkish music through the eyes of Einstürzende Neubauten‘s Alexander Hacke.
+This documentary, Crossing the Bridge – The Sound of Istanbul, explores Turkish music through the eyes of Einstürzende Neubauten‘s Alexander Hacke.
 In addition to having a wonderful soundtrack and beautiful scenery, the film also is extremely fascinating as it explores music and instruments that aren’t common to Western culture.